franpossetto/Nina/README.md

 ### 5. Point Cloud Color Mode
 This tool allow users modify the view range in the active view.
-- Set Elevation.
-- Set Fixed Color.
-- Set Intensity.
-- Set No override.
-- Set Normals
+Set Elevation, Set Fixed Color, Set Intensity, Set No override and Set Normals.

 ### 6. Show / Hide RVT Links
 Show or Hide RVT links in the current view.